Frequently Asked Questions

 Certain prefixes are reserved for specific services:

-Hong Kong has been a pioneer in number portability, allowing users to switch service providers without changing their phone numbers.
-This system fosters competition and empowers consumers.
-You, as a consumer or business, directly benefit from this flexibility.
+Hong Kong pioneered number portability, allowing you to switch service providers without changing your phone number.
+This system fosters competition and gives you flexibility as a consumer or business.

 Mobile Number Portability (MNP)